Start My Answer

 Challenge Kirschenbaum, Phillips & Levy's right to sue

 Instead of assuming the debt collector has the right to legally sue you, one way to respond to a debt lawsuit is to challenge their right to sue you.
 Because Kirschenbaum Phillips and Levy is a debt collection law firm, it means that they are not your original creditor.
-This also means that they have either purchased or debt, or been paid to sue you.
+This also means that they have either purchased the debt, or been paid to sue you.
 Once your debt reaches this point it has often been sold one or more times.
 It is also usually purchased for pennies on the dollar.

 This ends up being a good opportunity for you to question their ability to sue.
 Anyone who is pursuing a lawsuit against you is legally required to show proof that they have a right to do so.
 For example, Kirschenbaum Phillips and Levy must show an original credit agreement signed by you, as well as the documentation of the chain of custody of all paperwork.
 This is proof that your paperwork is accurate and came from the original creditor.
 If they cannot provide this, they cannot legally sue you.